• Products

 Commonly, teams running a company-managed project create boards with a custom JQL query to monitor issues from multiple projects.
 However, the timeline view in Jira Software only works with issues from the backlog associated with one project.
 If you’re using a custom JQL filter that draws in issues from multiple boards, adjust it to only include issues from one project.
 Learn how to adjust your JQL filter.

 Cross-project planning is only possible in your plan, which is included with Jira Software Premium and Enterprise.
-Learn more about how Advanced Roadmaps helps you plan across multiple teams.
+Read how plans gives an overview of the work of multiple teams and projects.

 An epic issue type must exist and be included in your project via JQL